botarsh/The_Quanta/README.md

 them to connect with experts who can resolve their issues!

 <pre><h4>PROBLEM (Why QUANTA)</h4></pre>
-<pre>Being a woman in India ain't easy.
-Centuries of patriarchy have made women susceptible to
-a lot of dangers in society.
+Being a woman in India ain't easy.
+Centuries of patriarchy have made women susceptible to a lot of dangers in society.
 Sure, things may have improved over time, but only so much.

 Not a day goes by where you don’t hear of the news of a crime against women in India.